linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 Time value of an option  $=$  option price-intrinsic value.

-For example, if the price of a call option with a strike price of $100 is $18 when the current bond price is $107, then for this option
+For example, if the price of a call option with a strike price of \$100 is \$18 when the current bond price is \$107, then for this option

 Intrinsic value \(= \\) 107 - \$ 100 = \$ 7;\( time value of option \)=\\( 18 - \\) 7 = \$ 11\(

-If the current bond price is  $88 instead of$ 107, then the time value of this option is $18 because the option has no intrinsic value.
+If the current bond price is  \$88 instead of\$ 107, then the time value of this option is \$18 because the option has no intrinsic value.
 Notice that for an at-themoney or out-of-the-money option, the time value of the option is equal to the option price because the intrinsic value is zero.

 At the expiration date, the time value of the option will be zero.
 The option price at the expiration date will be equal to its intrinsic value.